team-woof/doggy-app/README.md

 ### Contribution guide:

 - swap to master
-- then git pull
+- git pull
-- thenn swap to working branch
+- swap to working branch
-- then git merge origin master
+- git merge origin master
-- then see if there are any conflicts and fix them
+- see if there are any conflicts and fix them
-- then push to git push --set-upstream origin......
+- push to git push --set-upstream origin......
-- then look on github and to a pull request
+- look on github and to a pull request